Psyllobora vigintimaculata

 Psyllobora vigintimaculata, the twenty-spotted lady beetle, is a species of lady beetle in the family Coccinellidae.
-It is found in North America.
+It is found in North America, where it has been recorded from Newfoundland to Alaska in the north and from Virginia to Tennessee and Louisiana, west to southern California.

 Appearance

-P. vigintimaculata is about 1.75–3.0 mm in length and has four or five distinctive dark spots on the pronotum in an "M" shape.
+P. vigintimaculata is about 1.75–3.0 mm in length, lives 1-2 years, and has four or five distinctive dark spots on the pronotum in an "M" shape.
 The elytra have dark, orange or bicolored spots on a white background.
 Although it is sometimes confused with the fourteen-spotted lady beetle (Propylea quatuordecimpunctata) and the Asian lady beetle (Harmonia axyridis), its unique pattern helps to distinguish it from other lady beetle species found in North America.

 Life cycle

 In a laboratory setting, the subspecies P. vigintimaculata taedata undergoes four larval instars, molting and then pupation.
 The timing of life cycle varies according to rearing conditions.

 Instars and pupation

 The first instar larvae has a white oval body with small hairs projecting from the thorax.
 The larvae of the second instar have a stripe and a much darker color that gradually turns lighter with each subsequent instar.
 During the end of the fourth instar, the larvae attaches itself to a leaf or a petiole to molt.
 Pupae emerge with wing pads as well as black spots.